Couples Therapy for Jealousy, Anger, and Emotional Regulation

 You worry about ‘losing control’ in conflict or saying things you later regret

 These patterns are painful, but they are also understandable.
-Strong emotional reactions usually develop for a reason.
+Strong emotional reactions within a relationship usually develop for a reason, and therapy can help you understand and change the cycle.

 Strong emotions are signals, not failures